acearchive/legacy-artifact-action/README.md

 ### History mode

 Sometimes, the contents of an artifact file changes.
-For example, a file containing a transcription might be replaced with a more accurate one.
+For example, a file containing a transcript might be replaced with a more accurate one.
 However, because IPFS uses content-based addressing, links to files don't always necessarily point to the latest version of that file.
 To ensure that old links never go dead, it's prudent to not just host the content *currently* in Ace